atbcb/usab-uswds/_pages/about/budget-performance/par.md

 #### NOTE 6.
 OTHER LIABILITIES

-Other liabilities account balances as of September 30, 2024 were as follows:
+Other liabilities account balances as of September 30, 2024 and 2023, were as follows:

 {% include_relative par-fy2024/par-fy2024-57-note6-24.html %}

-Other liabilities account balances as of September 30, 2023 were as follows:

 {% include_relative par-fy2024/par-fy2024-58-note6-23.html %}